 - State and federal employees.

-You could also be prohibited from recovering workers’ compensation benefits if you violated your employer’s code of conduct.
+You could be prohibited from recovering workers’ compensation benefits if you violated your employer’s code of conduct.
 If you were under the influence of drugs or alcohol, roughhousing at work, or working off the clock, you may be disqualified from workers’ comp eligibility.
 You could also lose your right to financial support if your injuries were intentionally self-inflicted.

 When to Contact a Workers’ Compensation Lawyer in Charleston

-At Shelly Leeke Law Firm, your workers’ compensation attorney in Charleston focuses extensively on those suffering from job-related injuries.
+At Shelly Leeke Law Firm, your Charleston workers’ compensation attorney focuses extensively on those suffering from job-related injuries.
 If you have questions regarding your claim, need assistance navigating the claims process, or need help understanding how to proceed further, we are here for you.
 Contact us if any of the following instances pertain to you:

 - Your workers’ compensation claim was rejected.